 - Dwelling coverage: This protects the structure of your home (floors, walls, appliances, ceilings) and any attached structures against a host of perils, including theft, vandalism, fire and hail.
-If your policy includes a $200,000 dwelling limit and your home needs to be rebuilt, $200,000 of dwelling coverage would be paid out to rebuild your home.
+If your policy includes a $200,000 dwelling limit and your home needs to be rebuilt, up to $200,000 of dwelling coverage would be paid out to rebuild your home.

 - Other structures coverage: Should an outside structure (such as a fence, shed or garage) be damaged, other structures coverage may help pay for any needed repairs.

 - Personal belongings This protects the contents of your home.
 Should a covered incident happen and affect your personal property, your insurance provider would provide you funds to cover for the value of your insured items.
 You might want to opt for extra coverage for certain items like jewelry or musical instruments that have limits you might exceed.

 - Loss-of-use: If you’re unable to use your home due to a covered event, loss-of-use coverage would pay for any additional living expenses you need.
 For example, if you normally spend $400 a month on groceries but have to eat out more since your home is damaged,your insurance provider pays the difference.

 - Liability coverage: This protects you against lawsuits for personal injury or property damage that you, your family members, or your pets may cause.
 Liability limits typically start around $100,000 and can be increased based on needs.

 - Medical payments to others: Whether considered your fault or not, this type of coverage protects you if a guest is hurt while at your home.